mt-sre/addon-metadata-operator/README.md

 ### `.envrc`

-Here is my `.envrc` to be used with [direnv](https://github.com/direnv/direnv).
-This is to make sure my environment is set properly to work with this repo:
+Use `.envrc` with [direnv](https://github.com/direnv/direnv) to make sure your environment is set properly:

 ```bash
 export GOROOT=$(go1.16.7 env GOROOT)